muxinc/media-chrome/docs/src/pages/en/themes/custom-slots.md

   <a slot="cta" href="/buy" class="button">Buy my course!</a>
 </media-theme>

-## Slots exist in the light DOM
+## Slotted nodes exist in the light DOM

-Slots exist in the light DOM (as opposed to the Shadow DOM).
+Slotted nodes exist in the light DOM (as opposed to the Shadow DOM).
 This has the advantage of being able to use styles from the parent page.
 In the example above the class `button` are styles coming from the user's application, not the theme itself.